Reading and processing OTM data and Generating OTM spline models

 NOTE: Working

-environment that are often difficult to handle and may lead unintended errors.
-Nonetheless, these formats can be transformed back into more interpretable temporal scales for visualization purposes, by using theas.Date
+doyandmodallows the user to work with numeric colums.
+This simplifies the management of the data, as dates and times have unique data formats in theRenvironment that are often difficult to handle and may lead unintended errors.
+Nonetheless, these formats can be transformed back into more interpretable temporal scales for visualization purposes, by using theas.Datefunction to transformdoy(also known as Julian date) back into a YYYY-MM-DD format and dividing by 60 formodto get hours.

 - Merge the processed data for each OTM with its corresponding metadata and, if more than one file is specified, bind the outputs together.